 A road trip along the Quebrada de Humahuaca is one of the best things to do in Salta, Argentina.
 Words can hardly describe the unique landscape, the lovely small villages, and the breathtaking views along the way.

-Among the places to visit in the Quebrada de Humahuaca there are Purmamarca, which is tiny but has a lovely souvenir market and is right at the foothill of the beautiful Cierro los Siete Colores; and Maimara, at the foothills of La Paleta del Pintor, a gorgeous colorful mountain.
+Among the places to visit in the Quebrada de Humahuaca are Purmamarca, which is tiny but has a lovely souvenir market and is right at the foothill of the beautiful Cierro los Siete Colores, and Maimara, at the foothills of La Paleta del Pintor, a gorgeous colorful mountain.

-Tilcara is one of the largest towns in the area, and is famous for its Pucara, a former Inca settlement which has been reconstructed practically entirely.
-If you happen to visit Ticara during carnival, make sure to join in the celebrations as they are a lof of fun.
-Humahuaca, which is at 3,000 meters (9,942.5 feet) above sea level, is the largest town in the region.
+Tilcara is one of the largest towns in the area and is famous for its Pucara, a former Inca settlement that has been practically entirely reconstructed.
+If you happen to visit Ticara during the carnival, make sure to join in the celebrations, as they are a lot of fun.
+Humahuaca, which is 3,000 meters (9,942.5 feet) above sea level, is the largest town in the region.

-Give yourself plenty of time to explore the quebrada and its villages – you need at least 3 full days.
-Alternatively, there are some good guided day or 2-day trips departing from Salta Argentina.
+Give yourself plenty of time to explore the quebrada and its villages—you need at least three full days.
+Alternatively, there are some good guided day or 2-day trips from Salta, Argentina.

-Check out my post 15 Amazing National Parks In Argentina.
+Check out my post 15 Amazing National Parks In Argentina for more of what to expect when you travel to Argentina.

 Visit Salinas Grandes